nLab injective envelope

 Generalization

-On the other hand, given a class \mathcal{H} of morphisms in a category, an \mathcal{H}-injective hull of an object AA is a map h:AEh:A\to E in \mathcal{H} such that:
+On the other hand, given a class \mathcal{H} of morphisms in a category, an \mathcal{H}-injective hull of an object AA is a morphism h:AEh:A\to E in \mathcal{H} such that:

-1. EE is a \mathcal{H}-injective object and
+1. EE is an \mathcal{H}-injective object and

-2. hh is \mathcal{H}-essential, i.e. if khk\circ h \in \mathcal{H} then kk\in\mathcal{H}.
+2. hh is \mathcal{H}-essential, i.e., if khk\circ h \in \mathcal{H}, then kk\in\mathcal{H}.

 References